ShaikhWahid99/Whatsapp-Chat-Analyzer/README.md

 Developed in my 6th semester as a part of Python practice and data analysis exploration.
-This tool analyzes exported WhatsApp chats and generates insights like most active participants, message frequency, emoji usage, and more using Python libraries like pandas, matplotlib and numpy.
+This tool analyzes exported WhatsApp chats and generates insights like most active participants, message frequency, emoji usage and more.
+It also includes graphs, pie charts, and other visual elements for better data visualization.

 This project was built earlier, but I’m sharing it now to highlight my data-handling and Python scripting capabilities relevant to the internship role I’m applying for.